ruoqizzz/Scale-invariant-CNNs/WeeklyReport/Week05.md

 ## Our Questions
 - Still confused with *Log-Radial Harmonics: A scale-steerable filter basis*.
 We don't understand the theory but know how to use these filters.
 - We now change the third paper to *Making Convolutional Network Shift-Invariant Again*.
 But this paper improves the CNN in a general way rather than focusing on Scale-Invariance/Equivariance.
 We don't know whether it is a good change but we believe there is a huge connection between shift-invariance and scale-invariance/equivariance.
-Also the new method can improve the result of any scale-invairance/equivariance network.
+Also the new method can improve the result of any scale-invairance/equivariance network.‹